scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 On a cold start of the network, full connectivity is obtained at worst after a number of propagation steps corresponding to the diameter of the network.
 Assuming a network diameter of 6, this corresponds to roughly 3 minutes on average.

-When a new link is added to the network, it will be available to connect two ASes at distances D1 and D2 from the link, respectively, after a mean time (D1+D2)*T/2.
+When a new link is added to the network, it will be available to connect two ASes at distances D1 and D2 from the link, respectively, at worst after a mean time (D1+D2)*T/2.

 # Registration of Path Segments {#path-segment-reg}